-One thing to consider is that the need for formal meetings will change as your candidacy progresses, perhaps with more frequent meetings in the early design stages and less frequent meetings during the data collection and analysis phases.
+The need for formal meetings may change as your candidacy progresses, perhaps with more frequent meetings in the early design stages and less frequent meetings during the data collection and analysis phases.

 Establish continued regular meetings with your supervisor, and prepare relevant written material and/or an outline for the format of each meeting.
 Take notes during the meeting and create a list of outcomes so that you are both clear on objectives that have been achieved as well as outlining a focus for the following meeting/s.

 It is a good idea to set up the next meeting before you depart, as this will allow your supervisor time to consider the agreed focus for the next meeting, and to read any material you may have presented.

 It is important to lay down some clear guidelines specifying what action to take if one party cannot attend a scheduled meeting, as well as making provisions for ongoing evaluation of the frequency and success of meetings.